Sunilkumar-Bhoi/CinDepth/README.md

 - **void pointer**
     - void pointer is a generic pointer that can point any type of data.
     - a void pointer cant directly dereferenced, before dereferancing, it should be cast in appropriate pointer data type. i.e *(int *)pa.
-    -(float *)vp is calculation not a variable so cant dtore any value in it.
+    -(float *)vp is calculation not a variable so cant store any value in it.
 - **dynamic memory allocation**
   - until now all allocation was static mean we are could not allocate or deallocate it
   - two problem arise while static memory